 Treatment

-Typically, a doctor will conduct a physical examination and, inspect your mouth, throat, airways, etc., and refer you to a specialist who can further assess your sleeping pattern.
-A sleep specialist will likely monitor your sleep, specifically examining how your snoring impacts the kind of sleep you are getting.
-This test can determine if you have a sleep disorder and inform you of the most effective treatment options.
+Typically, a doctor will conduct a physical examination, inspect your mouth, throat, airways, etc., and refer you to a specialist who can further assess your sleeping pattern.
+A sleep specialist will likely monitor your sleep, explicitly examining how your snoring impacts the kind of sleep you are getting.
+This test can determine your sleep disorder and inform you of the most effective treatment options.
 Treatment can include:

-- Adjusting Lifestyle: a doctor is likely to first recommend making changes to your Lifestyle, specifically targeting the things that can trigger snoring.
-This includes limiting consumption of alcohol, losing weight, not sleeping on your back, and taking medications to treat any allergies.
+- Adjusting Lifestyle: A doctor is likely to recommend first making changes to your Lifestyle, explicitly targeting the things that can trigger snoring.
+These include limiting alcohol consumption, losing weight, not sleeping on your back, and taking medications to treat allergies.
 These changes can help stop snoring by addressing its root causes and improving overall sleep quality.

-- Using Oral Appliance: namely a dental mouthpiece molded to your mouth which keeps the jaw, tongue, and mouth properly in place; preventing the muscles from relaxing in a way that causes them to collapse.
+- Using Oral Appliance: a dental mouthpiece molded to your mouth that keeps the jaw, tongue, and mouth correctly in place, preventing the muscles from relaxing in a way that causes them to collapse.

-- CPAP: continuous positive airway pressure is the most common method of treatment for sleep apnea.
-It involves wearing a mask over the nose, which releases pressurized air into the throat through the air pump that it is attached to.
+- CPAP, or continuous positive airway pressure, is the most common treatment for sleep apnea.
+It involves wearing a mask over the nose, which releases pressurized air into the throat through the attached air pump.
 The air pump typically stands next to one’s bed.

 - Surgery: there are a few surgical procedures that can alleviate snoring.
 Options include removing tissue from the throat, moving the jaw forward, correcting a deviated septum, etc.